 Other Kaimanawa Wild Horses can be handled as soon as you feel they can cope – usually within a couple of weeks.

 KHH may be able to assist you with arrangements to have your new Kaimanawa handled by a third and independent party at your cost if required.
-Your horses will be delivered direct to the handler.
-KHH recommend basic skills should be taught such as: catch, halter, lead and tie, pick up feet, and load.
+Your horses will be delivered directly to the handler.
+KHH recommend basic skills should be taught such as catch, halter, lead and tie, pick up feet, and load.
 KHH will not be liable for the actions or costs of horse trainers or transport companies.